garethjmsaunders/digital-code-style-guide/css.md

 > of view, the other is irrelevant.
 It is being one- and multiple-track minded
 > simultaneously.

 Beautiful.
 The idea here is to focus fully on one thing at once; build one thing to do its job very well whilst paying as little attention as possible to other facets of your code.
-Once you have addressed and built all these separate concerns in isolation—meaning they're probably very modular, decoupled, and encapsulated—you can begin bringing them together into a larger project.
+Once you have addressed and built all these separate concerns in isolation — meaning they're probably very modular, decoupled, and encapsulated — you can begin bringing them together into a larger project.

 A great example is layout.
 If you are using a grid system, all of the code pertaining to layout should exist on its own, without including anything else.
 You've written code that handles layout, and that's it: